MezerLab/MDM_Gen_Figs/README.md

 # MDM_Gen_Figs #

 Code associated with:
 Filo et. al. (2019).
-Non-invasive detection of age-related molecular profiles in the human brain
+Disentangling molecular alterations from water-content changes in the aging human brain using quantitative MRI.

 For more information, please contact: